 Trafficking Legally Grown Marijuana to Other States

-The legality -- at least under state law -- of recreational marijuana in Colorado raises questions about its sale beyond state boundaries.
+The legality -- at least under state law -- of recreational marijuana in Colorado, raises questions about its sale beyond state boundaries.
 Colorado law makes it clear that legally produced marijuana ceases to be legal once it crosses state borders.
 While failure to comply with Colorado medical or recreational marijuana regulations can result in drug charges (listed in the table below), it's more common for authorities in the destination states to file charges of possession or possession with intent to sell against the recipient.
 If it crosses state lines, the Federal Drug Enforcement Administration (DEA) may also be more inclined to take action (especially if suspects in multiple states are part of the same investigation).

-|Statutory Definition of the Offense||
+|Statutory Definition of Offense||

 |Charges for Sales and Distribution of Controlled Substances (Excluding Marijuana)||

-Level 1 drug felony - Any material, compound, mixture, or preparation that weighs:
+Level 1 drug felony: Any material, compound, mixture, or preparation that weighs:

-Level 3 drug felony - Any material, compound, mixture, or preparation that weighs:
+Level 3 drug felony: Any material, compound, mixture, or preparation that weighs:

-Level 1 drug misdemeanor
+Level 1 drug misdemeanor:

 |Marijuana Sales and Distribution Charges (When Regulations are Violated)||

 Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
-While we strive to provide the most current information available, please consult a Colorado criminal defense attorney or conduct your own legal research to verify the state law(s) you are researching.
+While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.